The Consumers Energy Foundation makes grants to help improve the welfare and well-being of communities in Michigan’s

 Growing Our Local Economy and Resources

 The Consumers Energy Foundation is dedicated to ensuring Michigan businesses and communities are growing and have world-class cultural resources.
 We’re deeply involved in community development efforts across the state.
-We’re very deliberate about working with Michigan companies and have commitments to spend billions with state businesses through the Pure Michigan Business Connect initiative.
-We award grants to support economic development to improve the welfare of whole communities, with a focus on funding projects with long-term benefits.
+We award grants supporting our economic development priority to improve the welfare of whole communities, with a focus on funding projects with long-term benefits.

 Supporting Michigan’s entrepreneurs is an investment in our communities and a commitment to creating jobs and viable businesses.
 Some of our more recent grant recipients include Michigan Women Forward woman entrepreneurship initiative, Lean Rocket Labs business incubator and a $1.8M commitment to support small businesses in communities across Michigan during the pandemic.

 Frankenmuth needed help building a new farmer’s market.
 We helped out with a grant for $75,000.